syntaxfm/website/shows/043 - Method Madness.md

 url: https://traffic.libsyn.com/syntax/Syntax043.mp3
 ---

-Wes and Scott rattle through ~20 different Object and Arra Methods that will make you a better JavaScript developer.
+Wes and Scott rattle through ~20 different Object and Array Methods that will make you a better JavaScript developer.

 ## Freshbooks - Sponsor